Learn your lines at your own tempo

 Private by architecture

 Speak it in.
-It never leaves.
+The audio never leaves.

 Speak your lines…